Expanding your toddler’s vocabulary

 Children’s vocabulary in preschool correlates with reading comprehension in upper elementary school, so reading and vocab will be closely tied throughout Baby’s life.
 Look for books that ask questions and have interactive elements so that Baby can find and name things in the book.
 Ask questions while you read, and name the pictures in the books.

 This is a learning process for you and Baby, so remember to be supportive as you learn together.
-Don’t correct her when she makes mistakes, just repeat the correct pronunciation, and translate for others if they can’t understand what she is saying.
+Don’t correct them when they make mistakes, just repeat the correct pronunciation, and translate for others if they can’t understand what they are saying.
 If Baby says “guck” for “truck,” say, “Yes, you do have a truck; I love that it’s red!”
 You two will be chatting it up in no time.

 Sources